mano-at-sdsc/published-documentation/TableInfo:-project_in_project.tsv.md

+Each row in this table asserts "the second listed project is a subproject of the first listed project."

+Please see the [technical docs](https://docs.nih-cfde.org/en/latest/c2m2/draft-C2M2_specification/#association-tables-expressing-containment-relationships) for a complete discussion of the rules governing use of this table.

 Field | Field Description | Required? |  Attributes | Extra Info
 ------|-------------------|-----------|-------------|------------
 **parent_project_id_namespace** | ID of the identifier namespace for the parent in this parent-child project pair string | Required if table is populated